cdanis/flexarr/README.md

 ### General Steps

 1. Ensure `jq` and `mount.cifs` are installed on your system.
-2. Copy the `flexvolume.sh` script to your FlexVolume directory.
+2. Copy the `flexarr` script to your FlexVolume directory.

 ### Distribution-Specific Instructions